 The summer program runs for ten weeks.
 Summer associates can try work assignments in different practice areas, and an assignment coordinator is on hand to help them with the assignment process.
 Summers are also assigned mentors as an extra layer of support.
 Hiring sources at the firm encourage summers to “work on assignments with a variety of partners and associates across various practice areas, particularly during the first half of the summer,” as this gives them a chance to “experience the different practice areas at the firm and then hone in on what truly interests them for the latter part of the program.”

 Depending on who summers end up working with, they may get to tag along to client meetings, closings or court hearings.
-The firm also offers learning and development programs that have included topics such as legal writing, communication, well-being, and diversity, equity and inclusion, in addition to presentations introducing the firm’s practice areas.
+The firm also offers learning and development programs that have included topics such as legal writing, communication, wellbeing, and negotiations, in addition to presentations introducing the firm’s practice areas.
 “Almost all of our summers return as junior associates,” the firm tells us.
-“When a summer associate receives an offer to return as a first-year associate, the offer typically is for a specific department, based on their department preferences and the hiring needs of our departments.”
+“When a summer associate receives an offer to return as a first-year associate, the offer is typically for a specific department, based on their department preferences and the hiring needs of our departments.”

 Notable summer events: a day trip to Disneyland, a boat cruise and baseball games (Cubs, Mets or Yankees, Rangers, Dodgers, Nationals).